 Structured change management processes and procedures are imperative for the success of a project and an organization.
 PRISM Change Management uses a centralized approach across all PRISM modules, allowing changes to be interrelated across all modules.

-Each project management module can perform change management, so that no matter which of our pick-and-choose project management software solutions you are using, all changes are tracked and can be traced back to a single source of truth.
+Each project management module can perform change management, so that no matter which of our functional modules you are using, all changes are tracked and can be traced back to a single source of truth.
 Our enterprise change management solution provides organizations with a complete and auditable system for tracking cost and schedule changes to the project’s baseline and forecast.